13 Jul 2010

 Only a year ago I had the opposite opinion, but now I'm in total agreement.
 Plus, if you find a funky or idiomatic one-liner the comment would pass that technique on to the team.
 But please only do that once: don't copy and paste the comment with the code.

-Yes, I've joined the anti-comment bandwaggon.
+Yes, I've joined the anti-comment bandwagon.